ravi9/openvino-wiki/GoogleSummerOfCode.md

 ## Prerequisites

 We require one new notebook pull request sent to our OpenVINO notebooks repository from each potential GSoC contributor, before accepting participation for GSoC.
-We would like to see if you know how to code and what is your coding style.
+We would like to see if you know how to code and what your coding style is.
 To fulfill this requirement please:
 1. Fork [OpenVINO Notebooks](https://github.com/openvinotoolkit/openvino_notebooks) repository
 2. Implement a new notebook as a [2xx notebook](https://github.com/openvinotoolkit/openvino_notebooks#model-demos) to demonstrate one of your favorite models from Open Model Zoo ([Intel](https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/intel/index.md) or [public](https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/public/index.md) one) (please don't implement notebooks for models with demos already done or in progress - you can find them [here](https://github.com/openvinotoolkit/openvino_notebooks#model-demos) and [here](https://github.com/openvinotoolkit/openvino_notebooks/pulls))
 3. The notebook should be consistent with others in the same branch and should fit [the requirements](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/CONTRIBUTING.md) for the contribution